MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 }
 ```

-In the above example the `tags` field are supplied 3 times in the form, once for each of `Vacation`,
+In the above example the `tags` field are supplied three times in the form, once for each of
-`Italy`, and `2017`.
-The `pictures` field is also submitted once for each file in the `2017-Italy`
+`Vacation`, `Italy`, and `2017`.
+The `pictures` field is also submitted once for each file in the
-folder.
+`2017-Italy` folder.
 The binary contents of the files in that folder are submitted as the values.

 This feature was added in PowerShell 6.1.0.